Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Decentralized Style-Based DG

-where $\alpha$ is an exploration hyperparameter, and is set to $\alpha=3$ (similar to \cite{park2024stablefdg}).
-Different that \cite{park2024stablefdg}, we do not do any oversampling in this layer to avoid doubling the computation overhead of our methodology.
+where $\alpha$ is an exploration hyperparameter set to $\alpha=3$ as in \cite{park2024stablefdg}.
+Unlike \cite{park2024stablefdg}, we do not perform any oversampling in this layer to avoid doubling the computational overhead of our methodology.
 This is a very critical modification to make, since other well-known DG methods such as \cite{zhou2021domain, li2022uncertainty, lifedbn} all operate with the rationale that style exploration layers should be plug-and-play components of existing models.

-\textbf{MixStyle.} In the end, we use another set of indices $I_m$ (a 0-1 vector similar to $I_e$) to obtain a permutation of $\mu_e$ and $\sigma_e$ of Eq.~\eqref{eqn:explore} and use them to do $\MixStyle$.
-The $\MixStyle$ functions was given in Eq.~\eqref{eqn:mixstyle}, and this step of our method is also illustrated in Fig.~\ref{fig:sysdiag}-(c).
-The finalized function can be written as
+\textbf{MixStyle.} As a final step, we use another set of indices $I_m$ (a $0$-$1$ vector similar to $I_e$) to obtain a permutation of $\mu_e$ and $\sigma_e$ and use them to do $\MixStyle$, with function $\MixStyle$ defined in Eq.~\eqref{eqn:mixstyle}.
+This step of our method is also illustrated in Fig.~\ref{fig:sysdiag}-(c).
+The final function can be written as